Professional, Total Pet Care

 Ask your veterinarian how to plan for your individual pet’s optimal life-span.
 Described here are the “average” life stages for a dog or cat and our advice for basic well care management.

 THE FIRST YEAR – Begin with a thorough physical examination to evaluate your pet’s basic health and to detect congenital problems that need to be managed.
 Most animals are born healthy, but some pets are born with heart disease, bone abnormalities, hernias, etc. Some congenital conditions are not immediately evident, so youngsters benefit by frequent visits to their veterinarian.
 Young pets are especially susceptible to infectious diseases until they build up immunity.
-Immunization is accomplished through a series of vaccines beginning at six weeks of age, completed at four to five months of age, and followed with boosters as recommended by your doctor.
+Immunization is accomplished through a series of vaccines beginning at eight weeks of age, completed at four to five months of age, and followed with boosters as recommended by your doctor.

 ONE-YEAR-OLD – Physiologically similar to a thirteen-year-old human teenager!
 A lot can change in this year, so we advise a comprehensive physical exam to reassess your pet’s health, to reevaluate life style and to be sure all preventive measures are in process.